Jean-Tinland/simple-bar/README.md

 ### Colors & theme

-If you want to customize the colors, shadows, fonts, etc... you can simply tweak and existing theme or create your own in `simple-bar > lib > styles > themes`.
+If you want to customize the colors, shadows, fonts, etc... you can simply tweak an existing theme or create your own in `simple-bar > lib > styles > themes`.

 You can duplicate an existing theme and change the exported function name, the "name" and the "kind" (light or dark) properties.

-Once you created your theme, you can import it in `simple-bar > lib > styles > themes > themes.js` and add it in the already exported themes.
-You theme should now appear in the "Themes" settings tab.
+Once you have created your theme, you can import it in `simple-bar > lib > styles > themes > themes.js` and add it in the already exported themes.
+Your theme should now appear in the "Themes" settings tab.

 Feel free to open an issue if you want me to add a theme or if you created a theme and are willing to share it.